Putin recognizes independence of Ukraine separatist regions | DW | 21.02.2022

 Moscow has demanded sweeping security guarantees in return for defusing the crisis, including a pledge that Ukraine never be allowed to join NATO.

-Putin and US President Joe Biden have tentatively agreed to a possible face-to-face meeting in a last-ditch attempt to avoid war.
+Presidents Putin and Biden have tentatively agreed to a possible face-to-face meeting in a last-ditch attempt to avoid war.

 nm,es/wd (AP, Reuters, AFP)